yahiaosama/authz-schema-sync-check/README.md

 The package can generate type definitions in multiple languages based on the schema.
 The available templates are:

-- `types.py.jinja`: Generates Python type definitions
+- `default_types.py.jinja`: Generates Python type definitions
-- `types.ts.jinja`: Generates TypeScript type definitions
+- `default_types.ts.jinja`: Generates TypeScript type definitions

 You can also create your own templates in the `templates` directory.